zackn9ne/poller/README.md

 4. low probabability of users messing this up

 # the bad?
+1. you will need JamfPro (enrolled?) installed on the target computer `/Library/Application Support/JAMF/bin/\
+jamfHelper.app/Contents/MacOS/jamfHelper`
-1. needs python 3.7, so create a distributable python
+2. needs python 3.7, so create a distributable python
-2. get the diistributable python and this script on the end user computer
+3. get the diistributable python and this script on the end user computer
-3. run things: `/opt/companyname/python3.7 /opt/companyname/poller/poller.py -t 10.15`
+4. run things: `/opt/companyname/python3.7 /opt/companyname/poller/poller.py -t 10.15`